Check these 9 items off the list to choose the best math videos for your students.

 There’s nothing worse than quickly pulling up an unvetted math video, only to realize midway through that the information presented isn’t accurate—trust me, I know from experience!

-Not only will vetting math videos for accuracy save your students time and frustration, but since math is a subject that builds, it will also help them construct a strong foundation of understanding they can rely on in the future.
+Not only will vetting math videos save your students time and frustration, but since math is a subject that builds, it will also help them construct a strong foundation of understanding they can rely on in the future.

 2. Math Videos Should Be Clear

 Accuracy alone isn't enough; high-quality math videos must also be clear and easy to understand.
-Straightforward videos are like a lighthouse in the fog—they help your students easily navigate the sometimes-tricky waters of math.
+Straightforward videos are like a lighthouse in the fog—they help your students easily navigate the waters of math.

 Clarity should be present in several aspects of your math videos: